The Benefits of MBA Accreditation

 AMBA-accredited business schools feature prominently in the ‘Tier One’ category of placements given in its global MBA rankings of full-time and part-time programmes.
 These include Audencia Business School in France, Esade Business School in Spain, HEC Montréal in Canada and IAE Business School in Argentina.

-The top five in its EMBA rankings, meanwhile, is dominated by AMBA-accredited schools. École des Ponts Business School takes first place ahead of Emlyon Business School and University of Ottawa’s Telfer School of Management in second and third place, respectively.
+The top five in its EMBA rankings, meanwhile, is dominated by AMBA-accredited Business Schools. École des Ponts Business School takes first place ahead of Emlyon Business School and University of Ottawa’s Telfer School of Management in second and third place, respectively.
 UMIO at Maastricht University School of Business and Economics is in fourth, with Nyenrode Business University and the Instituto Tecnológico Autónomo de México (ITAM) sharing fifth place, ahead of Audencia in sixth.

 In the online MBA rankings, Hult International Business School places fourth, with the programme at Maastricht University School of Business and Economics’ UMIO in fifth.
 Polimi Graduate School of Management’s online EMBA is rated 10th.